ultradaoto/hybrid-coach/cputricall.md

 ## 🎯 Overview

 This document outlines the CPU-side implementation for transforming the Hybrid Coach system from a 2-party video call with separate AI audio to a true 3-party WebRTC mesh network where the AI participates as a native video/audio stream with 80ms latency.
 Kinda getting there, only working on Coach - AI Orb calls now, excluding the Client now.
+Orb looks really good.

 ## 🏗️ Architecture Overview